Liberty vs. Middle Tennessee NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Liberty has combined with its opponents to score more than 58 points only once this season.
+- Liberty and its opponents have scored at least 58 points -- this matchup's over/under -- just once this year.

 - Middle Tennessee's games have gone over 58 points in two opportunities this season.

-- Saturday's total is 6.2 points lower than the two team's combined 64.2 points per game average.
+- Saturday's over/under is 6.2 points lower than the two team's combined 64.2 points per game average.

-- The 44 combined points per game that these two squads have allowed this season are 14 fewer than the 58 total in this contest.
+- These two squads combine to allow 44 points per game, 14 fewer than this contest's over/under.

-- The Flames and their opponents score an average of 54.5 points per game, 3.5 fewer than Saturday's total.
+- The average total in Flames games this season is 54.5, 3.5 points fewer than Saturday's total of 58 .

-- The 58-point over/under for this game is 0.9 points below the 58.9 points per game average total in Blue Raiders games this season.
+- The 58-point total for this game is 0.9 points below the 58.9 points per game average total in Blue Raiders games this season.

 Liberty Stats and Trends

-- The Flames have been favored by 19.5 points or more once this season and covered the spread.
+- The Flames covered the spread in their only game when favored by 19.5 points or more.

 - Liberty's games this year have gone over the total in one out of four opportunities (25%).

-- Liberty is 2-0 against the spread and 3-0 overall in games when it scores more than 29.4 points.
+- Liberty is 2-0 against the spread and 3-0 overall in games when it puts up more than 29.4 points.

-- When Liberty picks up more than 432.2 yards, the team is 1-0 against the spread and 2-0 overall.
+- Liberty is 1-0 against the spread and 2-0 overall when the team totals more than 432.2 yards.

-- The Flames have turned the ball over three times this season, 11 fewer than the Blue Raiders have forced (14).
+- The Flames have three giveaways this season, while the Blue Raiders have 14 takeaways .

 - Find the latest spread and moneyline odds for Liberty at SISportsbook.